Have Questions? Find an Answer Here:

 Q: My daughter is an athlete but she is really struggling with her self-image leading to eating paranoia, what can we do to positively encourage her?

 Due to social and societal influences females really struggle with self-perception, especially if they are athletes.
 The challenge is the way they think they should be seen rather than what is their healthiest body composition to suit the demands of their lifestyle, body type and activity.
 Education and positive reinforcement is key.

 Q: Can my son be taught to run faster?
 Or is speed genetics?

-Both- yes speed is genetics but anyone can be taught to run mechanically correct, strengthened and instructed to run faster-Speed is taught!
+Both.
+Yes speed is genetics but anyone can be taught to run mechanically correct, strengthened and instructed to run faster, speed can be taught!

 Q: Is it true that girls get injured more than boys in sports?